Blue Hen Mall: History and design

 Construction on the Blue Hen Mall began in September 1966, at an expected cost of $5 million.
 The mall opened two years later in the summer of 1968, becoming the first enclosed mall in Delaware.
 The opening of the center contributed to the flight of businesses away from historic downtown Dover.

 JCPenney served as the new mall’s lead anchor, after relocating from a downtown location on Loockerman Street.
 Other original anchors included Woolco and Woolworth, as well as a movie theater.
 The mall had space for approximately 50 shops and restaurants.
-Popular early stores included Hess Apparel, Benjamins, Dannemann's Fabrics, Thom McAn, and Thrift Drug.
+Popular early stores included Hess Apparel, Benjamins, Dannemann's Fabrics, Thom McAn, Thrift Drug, and Record Museum (later Sound Odyssey).
 Restaurants included The Torch House and China Garden.

 The mall was laid out in a classic "dumbbell" shape, with JCPenney anchoring the north end and Woolco on the south end.
 Woolworth and Dover Cinema occupied the largest inline spaces near the center of the mall.

-Other shops included Record Museum which became Sound Odyssey.
 Russell Stover Candies (later Jerry's Dairy Bar and Walt's Dairy Bar), Bavarian Pretzel, and Woolworth's Harvest House Restaurant formed a cluster of eateries adjacent to the cinema.